 As is the case for people who become newly-eligible for Medicare when they turn 65, you still have the option to reject Medicare Part B (and avoid the monthly premium), but you’ll potentially face a delayed enrollment later on, as well as a late enrollment penalty (if you’re rejecting Part B because you have supplemental coverage from a current employer’s plan, you can safely delay your Part B enrollment).

-Cases When Medicare Does NOT Automatically Start for You
+When Does Medicare NOT Automatically Start?

 Medicare will NOT automatically start when you turn 65 if you’re not receiving Social Security Benefits or Railroad Retirement Benefits for at least 4 months prior to your 65th birthday.
 You’ll need to apply for Medicare coverage.